 At Journey Home Young Adult, residents have the opportunity to develop and work on their educational goals while in the program with the support of our mentors.
 Mentors act as life coaches by helping students select the best classes for them to take, apply to college, and their next steps after the program through career counseling.
 They also help residents manage their time, getting organized, complete school assignments on time, and look for additional resources on their school campus if necessary.
 These skills are necessary for success in adulthood, beyond a college environment.

 Mentorship at Journey Home Young Adult is all about building rapport with residents, nurturing them through difficult moments, and role modeling practical life skills.
-Mentors walk alongside young women as they navigate the challenges of adulthood.
+Mentors walk alongside teens as they navigate the challenges of adulthood.

 Journey Home Young Adult Can Help